 Here’s a great illustration by Moz team about 301 redirects.

 The above illustration explains that serving a 301 redirect indicates to search engine bots that the page has moved permanently.
 Search engines interpret this to mean that not only has the page changed location, but that the content can be found at the new URL.

 You can simply use a 301 redirect plugin (free WordPress plugin) to redirect all your purchased expired domains to your primary website or web page where you want to increase your link authority or backlink profile.

-Most people don’t know that lengthy content works best when it comes about getting more traffic from search engines.
-If you’re in a competitive industry and creating 1000 word blog posts, start creating 2000+ word blog posts for a month or two and you’ll know why long form of content works great.
+Most people don’t know that lengthy content works best when it comes to getting more traffic from search engines.
+If you’re in a competitive industry and creating 1000-word blog posts, start creating 2000+ word blog posts for a month or two and you’ll know why the long form of content works great.

-Yes, creating 2000 word articles seem to be a lot of work but they work like charm.
+Yes, creating 2000-word articles seems to be a lot of work but they work like charm.

-Updating your blog posts with more content is one of the best gray hat SEO techniques that you can implement to grow your organic traffic.
+Updating your blog posts with more content is one of the best techniques that you can implement to grow your organic traffic.

 Long form of content has the following benefits.

 - You can reach out to other bloggers to promote your content (who doesn’t like to promote an in-depth article?)